 The Swedish University of Agricultural Sciences, or Sveriges Lantbruksuniversitet (SLU), is a life and environmental sciences university, founded in 1977.
 Although a relatively young institution, it was built on the merger of several older universities.
-One of these, the Veterinary School at Skara, has been teaching for over 200 years.
+The College of Veterinary Medicine hails back to the Veterinary School at Skara, founded over 200 years ago.

 The university places a strong emphasis on research, producing about 1,500 papers each year.

 Much of this research is into environmental sustainability and developing the bioeconomy.
-SLU’s mission is to collect environmental data that can be used to develop environmentally friendly agricultural practices.
+One of SLU’s missions is to collect environmental data that can be used to develop environmentally friendly agricultural practices.

 SLU’s research informs environmental policies for Sweden and the European Union.
-The political value of SLU is reflected in that it received its funding through the Ministry of Enterprise, which governs rural affairs.
+The political value of SLU is reflected in that it receives some of its funding through the Ministry of Enterprise, which governs rural affairs.
 Several members of the ministry are SLU alumni, as is the Prince of Sweden.

 SLU’s main campus locations are in Uppsala, Umeå and Alnarp, each with its own specialism.
 There are also dozens of smaller faculties, research facilities and farms dotted around the country, gathering data and educating students about agricultural sciences in different terrains.